awslabs/aws-serverless-data-lake-framework/docs/source/overview.rst

 Overview
 =========
 The Serverless Data Lake Framework (SDLF) is a collection of reusable artifacts aimed at accelerating the delivery of enterprise data lakes on AWS, shortening the deployment time to production from several months to a few weeks.
 It can be used by AWS teams, partners and customers to implement the foundational structure of a data lake following best practices.
-It is used in production by more than thirty large organizations, including public references such as Embraer, Formula One, Hudl, and David Jones.

 Motivation
 ***********